To lessen the demand for illicit street drugs through education.

 November - December 2014

 Top Story of the Month

 Is Marijuana Addictive?

-According to research, the National Institute on Drug Abuse reports that long-term marijuana use can lead to addiction; that is, people have difficulty controlling their drug use and cannot stop even though it interferes with many aspects of their lives.
+According to research, the National Institute on Drug Abuse reports that long-term marijuana use can lead to addiction: Difficulty controlling drug use, and cannot stop, even though it interferes with their lives.

-It is estimated that 9 percent of people who use marijuana will become dependent on it.
-The number goes up to about 1 in 6 in those who start using young (in their teens) and to 25-50 percent among daily users.
+An estimated 9% of people who use marijuana will become dependent on it.
+The number goes up to about 17% in those who start using young (in their teens) and to 25-50% among daily users.

-Moreover, a study of over 300 fraternal and identical twin pairs found that the twin who had used marijuana before the age of 17 had elevated rates of other drug use and drug problems later on, compared with their twin who did not use before age 17.
+Moreover, a study of over 300 fraternal and identical twin pairs found that the twin who used marijuana before age 17 had elevated rates of other drug use and drug problems later on, compared with their twin who didn't use before age 17.

 According to the 2010 NSDUH, marijuana accounted for 4.5 million of the estimated 7.1 million Americans dependent on or abusing illicit drugs.
 In 2009, approximately 18 percent of people aged 12 and older entering drug abuse treatment programs reported marijuana as their primary drug of abuse; 61 percent of persons under 15 reported marijuana as their primary drug of abuse.